Introduction / History

 What are Their Beliefs?

 The majority of the Pawari practice ethnic religions.
-They have no priests, temples, or idols; however, they are very superstitious and are involved in witchcraft.
+They have no priests, temples, or idols; however, they are involved in witchcraft.
 They worship a supreme creator god named Bhavan, and strive to please with sacrifices and offerings.
 They worship a god of the harvest named Bava Kumba.
 Each year, this god is offered goat sacrifices in hopes that he will bless their crops.
 They also worship a tiger god named Vaghdev, and believe that he can provide welfare for their cattle.
 They are quoted as saying, "Our gods do not walk.
 We have to stay where they live."

 Their tremendous fear of death has lead them to believe in strong supernatural forces.
 However, in regards to health many of them are now placing more faith in doctors than in black magic.